V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 ## Context and Problem Statement

-How do we handle a thousand V-Sekai players on the same share?
+How do we handle a thousand V-Sekai players on the same shard?

 How can we be robust?